 - Text to picture ratio is 1-1 perfect for bridge.

 - 3000 characters.
 Perfect length to not be intimidating for a first grader leveled reader.
+I used this to gauge their reading speed progression as well.

 - Colorful illustrations.